 Set up / Pack down – This is time spent away from the office to create style your venue with beautiful flowers on your big day.

 Factors that also affect the overall price

 Did you know that flower prices increase around certain times of the year such as Valentines week and Christmas for florists to buy in?
 If you are hellbent on lush red for your Valentines wedding be warned you could be paying up to three times the normal prices.
 The same goes for choosing a pink colour palette around Mother’s Day week!

 That doesn’t mean you’ll have to change your theme if they happen to match up to the peak season colour palettes.
 Your florist will be able to work with you to recommend flowers that work for your budget without compromising on your vision.

 You may have heard the phrase ‘out of season’ to describe the availability of certain flowers, but what does it exactly mean, and why is it important?
 Certain flowers remain hot favourites for wedding flowers, those are Anemones, Peonies, Dahlias, and certain foliages such as Eucalyptus.
 When we use the phrase ‘in season’ we are describing what months that specific flower is available.

-There are certain arrangements that are going to increase the budget for your wedding flowers – these include floral installations such as archways, moon gates, flower columns, flower walls, and flower meadows.
+There are certain arrangements that are going to increase the budget for your wedding flowers – these include floral installations such as archways, moon gates, flower columns, staircase designs and flower meadows.
 This is because they require a lot more planning, design work, flowers, and time on the day to create.

 The number of guests at your wedding can also affect the price – if you’re seating 100 guests to tables of 5, you’ll want to style each table potentially with a floral statement arrangement, that’s 20 arrangements in total.

-I am super excited to work with couples regardless of their budget.
-We are always happy to provide suggestions on where the money is best spent, where to get ‘the most bang for your buck’ at your venue and how to make the greatest impact on the day.
+We are always happy to provide reccomendations on where the money is best spent, where to get ‘the most bang for your buck’ at your venue and how to make the greatest impact on the day.
 I cannot wait to hear your ideas.